 UCDW encompasses a wide range of activities beyond mothering, such as eldercare, healthcare, and household tasks like cooking and cleaning and ancillary tasks such as collecting water and fetching firewood.
 These activities are essential for the day-to-day well-being of the family and community.
 However, these responsibilities often go unrecognised and unsupported.
 The "D" in UCDW is often silent and invisible, despite the critical role domestic work plays in daily life.

 What do you see in Figures 1 and 2?
-Research conducted by IDS researchers Deepta Chopra, Amrita Saha, Marco Carreras and Susana Araujo indicates that, across all the countries studied, direct childcare is not the most time-consuming activity for women.
-Figure 1 presents data for India, Nepal, Rwanda, and Tanzania, showing that household tasks dominate UCDW, followed by direct care and paid work.
-Specifically, time spent on household tasks is almost four times that spent on direct childcare.
-Figure 2 presents data for the Philippines, Uganda, and Zimbabwe, showing that on average, women spend the most time on meal preparation, followed by cleaning, preparing clothes, and childcare.
+Research undertaken by IDS researchers shows that, across the countries studied, direct childcare is not the most time-consuming activity for women.
+Figure 1 presents the GrOW project’s1 data for India, Nepal, Rwanda, and Tanzania, highlighting that household tasks dominate Unpaid Care and Domestic Work (UCDW), with time spent on these tasks nearly four times that on direct childcare (Chopra and Zambelli, 2017).
+Figure 2 shows data for the Philippines, Uganda, and Zimbabwe from ActionAid’s POWER project (Saha et al., 2020), where meal preparation takes the most time, followed by cleaning, preparing clothes, and childcare.

 Why we need a broader perspective